fr4nk3nst1ner/slackattack/README.md

 or

 ```
-python3 slackattack.py --cookie 'YOUR_COOKIE' --workspace https://[workspace].slack.com --list-users
+python3 slackattack.py --cookie 'YOUR_COOKIE' --workspace-url https://[workspace].slack.com --list-users
 ```

 Replace `YOUR_TOKEN`, `YOUR_COOKIE`, and other placeholders with your actual Slack API token, cookie, and workspace when running the commands.

-Remember, you must supply the `--workspace https://[workspace].slack.com` when you pass the `--cookie` argument
+Remember, you must supply the `--workspace-url https://[workspace].slack.com` when you pass the `--cookie` argument

 Feel free to contribute to this project or report any issues by creating a GitHub issue or pull request.